-While it may be desirable to impose Financial disincentive in consonance and accordance with the provisions of TRAI Act, on TSP deliberately engaging in delays in specially not entering into interconnect agreement or not providing the initial POI, however, It may be extremely hard to determine the exact reasons of delay in case of interconnection being sought and being denied by one party to the other.
-The aspect of delay needs to be addressed on the basis of determining finite and reasonable time required to administer the actions of signing interconnection agreements, providing initial POI and allowing augmentations.
+While it may be desirable to impose financial disincentive in consonance and accordance with the provisions of TRAI Act on TSP deliberately engaging in delays specially by not entering into interconnect agreement or not providing the initial POI, however, it may be extremely hard to determine the exact reasons for delay in case of interconnection being sought and being denied by one party to the other.
+The aspect of delay need to be addressed on the basis of determining the finite and reasonable time required to administer the actions of signing interconnection agreements, providing initial POI and allowing augmentations.

-For signing interconnection agreements, we have submitted our view in response to the Q3, in case parties are not able to mutually agree and sign interconnect agreements, the authority should mandate implementation of standard interconnection agreement between the parties and the parties should file the signed standard interconnection agreement copy within 15 days of the expiry of 90 days period to the Authority complying with the reporting requirements.
+For signing interconnection agreements, we have submitted our view in response to the Q3.
+In case parties are not able to mutually agree and sign interconnect agreements, the authority should mandate implementation of Standard Interconnection Agreement between the parties and the parties should file the signed Standard Interconnection Agreement copy within 15 days of the expiry of 60 days period to the Authority complying with the reporting requirements.
 In absence of which the Authority may take action as deem fit including imposing a financial penalty on the defaulting party.